 Spirit of Eyre Peninsula 12-Day Cycling Tour

-NEW Tour in 2019.
 Mulga Tours will show you the best places to visit on Eyre Peninsula.
-You will ride, explore, relax and dine and if you wish we can ramp up the excitement and take you cage diving with Great White Sharks.
+You will ride, explore, relax and dine and if you wish you can ramp up the excitement and go cage diving with Great White Sharks.
 What more could you want from a bike tour?

 - April and May is a time to take in the autumn colours of Canberra, North East Victoria and Tasmania.
 (Zones 6 & 7).